Home Cinema Guide may get a commission if you buy from a link marked with * on this page: about ads

 Coaxial Digital Audio: What You Need to Know

-Coaxial cables have a unique construction that allows them to carry digital audio information in electrical signals and are commonly used to connect audio components such as CD players, digital audio interfaces, and surround sound systems.
+Coaxial digital audio cables are commonly used to connect audio components like CD players and surround sound systems.

 BEST SELLER